 - Baluarte da Vila Apartments: Stylish apartments with sea views and a swimming pool, your home away from home in Lagos.

-- Dom Manuel Charming Residence: The name says it all: this hotel’s charming guest rooms, pool, lush gardens, and rooftop terrace make for a relaxing stay in Lagos.
+- Dom Manuel Charming Residence: The name says it all: this hotelโs charming guest rooms, pool, lush gardens, and rooftop terrace make for a relaxing stay in Lagos.
 Adults only!

 After Lisbon, Lagos is one of the most popular destinations to visit in all of Portugal.
 The best accommodations sell out well in advance in the high-season.
 You can find the best deals on Lagos hotels, apartments, and hostels on this website – and free cancellation is usually available, just in case, so don’t wait to book!

-12 Best Things to Do in Lagos, Portugal
+13 Best Things to Do in Lagos, Portugal

-1. Do a Guided Kayak Tour
+1. Go on a Guided Kayak Tour

-Finally, enjoy the second half of your kayak trip back towards the Lagos marina, or take an optional tow to relax and enjoy the ride!
-I’d definitely book the morning trip for calmer wind and less water traffic.
+Finally, paddle back toward the Lagos marina – or take an optional tow to relax and enjoy the ride!

 This kayaking tour, by FAR, my top recommendation for things to do in Lagos.
-Click here to book it.

-2. Explore Lagos’s Beautiful Beaches
+2. Explore Lagos Beaches

-Now that you’ve seen the picturesque beaches (praias) of Lagos from the sea, spend an afternoon exploring them by land.
-When you visit Lagos, Ponta da Piedade, Praia do Camilo, Praia Dona Ana are some of the best beaches you can’t miss – and they’re all within walking distance of each other.
+Now that youโve seen the most picturesque beaches (praias) of Lagos from the sea, spend an afternoon exploring them by land.

 During the high season, these beaches are always packed with sun-bathers.